 This kit includes the hive body, ten frames with wax foundation, painted bottom board, entrance reducer, telescoping cover, inner cover, smoker with guard, hive tool, leather gloves, Alexander bee veil, and an informational book.
 A very good value for the price.

 You’ll need to buy a super, frame grip, spacing tool, and feeder separately.
-You might want to replace the solid bottom board with a screened bottom.
-The Alexander veil requires that you wear a hat underneath it (not included).
+You might want to replace the bottom board with a screened bottom.
+The Alexander veil requires that you wear a hat underneath.

 Comprehensive kit for hobbyists includes not only hive and deep wax-coated plastic frames but also a hat, gloves, smoker and fuel, hive tool, bee feeder, bee brush, entrance reducer, and Beekeeping for Dummies.
 Comes pre-assembled.

 Some criticisms of build quality and receiving a damaged hive.
 No spacing tool or frame grip.

 This kit includes the hive, ten frames, plastic cell foundation, hive tool, bee brush, smoker, smoker pellets, inner cover, solid bottom board, entrance reducer, and flat telescoping (metal) top.
 Tools aren’t highest quality but serviceable.